MonstrousSoftware/MonstrousSoftware.github.io/_posts/2023-11-01-Tutorial-3D-step1.md

 Open the Gradle menu on the right hand side.
 Navigate to TutorialFPS/lwjgl3/tasks/application and double-click on the run icon.
 (Note: the module lwjgl3 is commonly known as the desktop version).
-This will open a window called 'TutorialFPS' with a slightly disappointing black screen for content.
+This will open a window called 'Tut3D' with a slightly disappointing black screen for content.

 At this point the project structure is created, and we need to start filling in some content.